We are on a mission to make health education accessible and affordable for communities worldwide.

-By educating individuals and healthcare communities on holistic medicine we can start to make better-informed decisions for our lives and the lives of others.
-It's time we move away from outdated models of disease-focused care to one that includes addressing our emotional, physical, mental, and spiritual needs.
+By educating individuals and healthcare communities on holistic approaches to medicine, we can start to make better-informed decisions for our lives and the lives of others.
+It's time we move away from outdated models of disease-focused care to one that includes addressing our emotional, physical and mental needs.

-Aligning our physical, mental, emotional, and spiritual realities has been the foundation of healing psychological and physiological illnesses for thousands of years passed down from our ancestors.
-From Ayurveda to Traditional Chinese Medicine, these integrative (holistic) and mind-body systems of practice have had a widespread methodological and philosophical influence on our approach to medicine all the way up to today.
+Aligning our physical, mental and emotional realities has been the foundation of healing psychological and physiological illnesses for thousands of years.
+From Ayurveda to Traditional Chinese Medicine, holistic and mind-body systems of practice have had a widespread methodological and philosophical influence on our approach to medicine all the way up to today.

 But in the 1600’s, philosopher René Descartes, popularized the concept of mind-body dualism - saying that the mind and body are separate entities.
 In other words, Descartes proposed "what's happening in the mind has no affect on the body".
 This concept influenced religious beliefs, but most importantly the practice of Western medicine and pharmacology, ultimately placing the mind-body approach to healing an individual in the shadows for years.